commons-app/commons-app-documentation/android/Students.md

 # How we choose the intern

 We choose the intern based on:
-- Technical challengingness of merged bugfixes.
+- Technical challengingness of merged bugfix(es).
 - Quality of code.
 - Efficiency and smoothness of interactions on GitHub.
 - Ability to read documentation and find solutions independently.